yschimpf/bioflax/README.md

   <em>Figure 1: Neural Network using FA.
 Taken from [5].</em>
 </div>

-The forward weights are then updated according to:
-$$\Delta W  = - \eta_W \delta_{l+1}y_l^T - \lambda W_{l+1}$$

 ### Code
-The code is contained in the [model.py](/bioflax/model.py) file.
+The code is in the [model.py](/bioflax/model.py) file.
 The functionality is implemented via a custom Flax linen module RandomDenseLinearFA.
 More specifically, a [custom_vjp](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/_autosummary/flax.linen.custom_vjp.html) function is defined that uses a standard Dense layer on the forward path but passes the error through the layer by multiplying with $B$ instead of $W$ on the backward path.
 Note that the way Flax works the nonlinearity is independent of the layer and hence will be handled by auto differentiation when composing the entire backward path.
 Overall, this extension perfectly integrates into the Flax framework.

 ## Kolen Pollack [6]
 ### Theory